 We fed them watermelons and pumpkins and got incredibly close to them.

 When we returned, we made rice balls for the older elephants.
-Those who find it difficult digesting the hard food or those without teeth were given rice balls full of cooked pumpkin.
+Those who find it difficult to digest the hard food or those without teeth were given rice balls full of cooked pumpkin.

 We squished them all together and then fed a 90-year-old elephant.
 NINETY!!!

 She absolutely scoffed the whole lot though and became extremely disinterested in us when we showed her the empty basket.